 Along with captain Reus and elder statesman Lukasz Piszczek, Witsel is an ideal role model for BVB's hungry young talents, such as Pulisic and the emerging trio of Bruun Larsen, Sancho and Achraf Hakimi.
 As well as his considerable international experience, the Belgian has won nine domestic trophies and made 89 appearances in UEFA club competitions, more than any of his current teammates.

-Goals and assists win football matches, so it is perfectly natural to see Paco Alcacer (seven goals), Sancho (six assists) and Reus (five goals, four assists) grabbing the headlines at this stage of the Bundesliga campaign.
+Goals and assists win football matches, so it is perfectly natural to see Paco Alcacer (10 goals), Sancho (six assists) and Reus (nine goals, five assists) grabbing the headlines at this stage of the Bundesliga campaign.
 Make no mistake, though: Witsel is the glue that holds Favre's masterpiece together, and his influence should not be underestimated.
-Tellingly, he was the one to open the scoring in Dortmund's 4-0 demolition of Atletico on Champions League Matchday 3.

 "The best transfer anywhere in the world this season was Axel Witsel," Martinez recently told Sport Bild.
 "For what he brings, for a relatively small transfer fee, I think he has been the best.
 BVB should be congratulated for bringing him on board.
 I knew he would succeed in Dortmund."